Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 newarkmuseumart.org

-Travel around the world in a day with exhibits of Asian, African and Mediterranean art.
-Lie inside a kaleidoscope, stand before a Tibetan Buddhist altar and gaze at Native American clothing at this museum committed to inclusivity.
+Travel around the world through exhibits of Asian, African and Mediterranean art.
+Lie inside a kaleidoscope, stand before a Tibetan Buddhist altar, and admire Native American clothing.

 1 American Dream Way, East Rutherford